Best German Restaurant in (Almost) Every State

 Cuisine With German Flavor

 Full of rich, meaty, carbohydrate-dense dishes like bratkartoffeln (pan-fried potatoes), bratwurst (sausage), roulade (thinly rolled meat), and schnitzel (cutlet), German cuisine is some of the best comfort food around.
-Luckily, you don’t have to book a flight with Lufthansa to enjoy a tall, wheaty glass of weissbier alongside a steaming bowl of käsespätzle (cheesy egg noodles) because we’ve gathered a list of the best German restaurants in America.
-And if we missed your favorite restaurant — particularly if you know of one in Mississippi where we couldn't track one down — let us know in the comments.
+Luckily, you don’t have to book a flight with Lufthansa to enjoy a tall, wheaty glass of weissbier alongside a steaming bowl of käsespätzle (cheesy egg noodles) because we’ve gathered a list of the best German restaurants in nearly every state and Washington, D.C.
+And if we missed your favorite restaurant — particularly if you know of one in Mississippi or Kentucky where we couldn't track one down.

 Hildegard’s German Cuisine